-Nicholas House is a nonprofit agency that operates a transitional housing shelter as well as scattered apartment sites for homeless families.
+Nicholas House is a nonprofit agency that operates an emergency shelter as well as scattered apartment sites for homeless families of any composition.

-We assist homeless families in making the transition from homelessness to self-sufficiency in a structured but home-like environment.
-Nicholas House (NHI) is committed to assisting its families attain three goals that form the basis of self-sufficiency.
+We assist homeless families in making the transition from homelessness to self-sufficiency in a structured but home-like environment through one of several housing programs.
+Nicholas House (NHI) is committed to assisting its families attain three goals that form the basis of self-sufficiency:

 - Maintaining the physical, mental and social health of parents and children;

 Nicholas House understands that providing basic subsistence – food and shelter – is necessary but not sufficient to prevent most homeless families from becoming homeless again.
 That is why provide wrap-around housing services and follow families for up to two years after graduation from our programs to ensure that they remain self-sufficient and stably housed.